-Install P-TRAPS (oil traps) at the base of all suction line vertical risers.
+Oil traps must be installed at the base of all suction line vertical risers on refrigerated cases.

 Pressure drop can rob the system of capacity.
 To keep the pressure drop to a minimum, keep refrigerant line run as short as possible, using the minimum number of elbows.
 Where elbows are required, use long radius elbows only.